greengerong/condition-runner/README.md

 Add Aspectj AOP for run some method by condition.

-For example: In our code base, it is for mutiple brand, so some time we only want our code only release for some brand.
+For example: In our code base, it is for mutiple brands, so some times we only want our code only release for some brands.
 Then we can easy to use this plugin to mask it.
 And for this plugin, you can easy to defined yourself rule to support your requirement.

 Usage:(you can see the sample project https://github.com/greengerong/condition-runner/tree/master/sample)